PotatoDoge/jwt-microservice/README.md

 What you will need:
 - Java 17
-- Postrgres database running (username, password and connection url are set in the application.yml file)
+- PostgreSQL database running (username, password and connection url are set in the application.yml file)

 Clone the project